mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 In my view it is important to explore simple examples when exploring an issue of reasonable complexity.
 When exploring complex problems often there are multiple insights to be gained and viewing these insights in isolation with simple examples helps to build intuition and understanding.

-# Adjacent Entities and Graph Colouring
+# Adjacent Entities

 In graph theory, two vertices that share an edge are defined to be adjacent.
 Our constraint is now that any set of entities we processes at the same time cannot contain any adjacent entities.

 Let's assign a colour to each group of entities that are processed, e.g first group processed is blue, second group is red and so on.
-We then reframe our constraint to be that if we colour all the vertices on the graph, no adjacent vertices can share the same colour.
-To minimize the number of iterations (i.e process the entities faster) we must minimize the number of colours we use while obeying the constraint.
-This leads us to the following problem definition:
+We then reframe our constraint to be that if we colour all the vertices on the graph, no adjacent vertices can share the same colour (if they were they'd be processed at the same time).
+To minimize the number of iterations (i.e process the entities faster) we must minimize the number of colours.
+This is a special case of graph labeling, a topic within graph theory, known as Graph colouring.

+# Graph Colouring

+Graph colouring is a a [famous problem](https://en.wikipedia.org/wiki/Graph_coloring#History) within maths and computer science.
+It can be explained quite simply as, given a graph (here's one for examples):

+{{< graph colouring >}}
+    var nodes = new vis.DataSet([
+        {id: 1, label: 'A'},
+        {id: 2, label: 'B'},
+        {id: 3, label: 'C'},
+        {id: 4, label: 'D'},
+        {id: 5, label: 'E'},
+        {id: 6, label: 'F'},
+        {id: 7, label: 'G'},
+        {id: 8, label: 'H'},
+        {id: 9, label: 'I'},
+        {id: 10, label: 'J'},
+    ]);
+    var edges = new vis.DataSet([
+        {from: 1, to: 2},
+        {from: 1, to: 4},
+        {from: 1, to: 3},
+        {from: 4, to: 2},
+        {from: 4, to: 3},
+        {from: 5, to: 4},
+        {from: 6, to: 5},
+        {from: 7, to: 6},
+        {from: 7, to: 8},
+        {from: 5, to: 8},
+        {from: 9, to: 8},
+        {from: 5, to: 10},
+    ]);
+{{< / graph >}}

+How many crayons do you need such that no circles that are connected have the same colour?

+We then can reframe our initial problem to be:
 *Given a graph, what it the minimum set of colours I need to colour each node such that two adjacent nodes do not share the same colour?*

-This is a [famous problem](https://en.wikipedia.org/wiki/Graph_coloring#History) within maths and computer science.
-Generalised solutions to it are not polynomial in execution time, and those that are polynomial in execution time constrain the input graphs that apply to.
+Generalised solutions to it are not polynomial in execution time, and those that are polynomial in execution time constrain the input graphs they apply to.

 # Greed is good